ingdas/commotie-beat/README.md

 # Commotie: The Beat

-A rhythmic countdown timer that synchronizes beats with a countdown timer.
+A rhythmic countdown timer that synchronizes beats with a countdown timer, now with synchronized display devices.

 ## Features